-8) The standard deduction is the maximum amount of itemized deductions which may be claimed by a taxpayer, and is based on an individual's filing status, age, and vision.Answer: FALSEExplanation: The standard deduction, set by Congress, is not directly related to itemized deductions.
-It
+1) The standard deduction is the maximum amount of itemized deductions which may be claimed by a taxpayer, and is based on an individual's filing status, age, and vision.

+Explanation: The standard deduction, set by Congress, is not directly related to itemized deductions.
+It is the alternative to itemized deductions.

-9) Nonresident aliens are allowed a full standard deduction.
+2) Nonresident aliens are allowed a full standard deduction.